Jak and Daxter: The Precursor Legacy: Art design

 Early designs for Jak included animal-like features before his final elfin appearance was reached.
 The designs on top are by Charles Zembillas, while the designs on the bottom are by Bob Rafei.

 Early concepts for the game included a third main character, a pet-like creature intended to evolve based on player actions, similar to a Tamagotchi, but this idea was abandoned to focus on two core characters: Jak, a silent, athletic hero, and Daxter, his comedic sidekick.
 Crash Bandicoot character designer Charles Zembillas was a key character designer for Jak and Daxter.
-He was initially respected at Naughty Dog, given a private workspace to create untainted designs for Jak and Daxter, which required a year-long process and 650 concepts due to the PS2's higher polygon limits, allowing for detailed, sculptural designs.
-Jak's design went through multiple iterations, initially exploring animal-like features (which co-designer Evan Wells compared to ThunderCats) and chain physics such as ponytails, before settling on a long-eared, elfin appearance.
-Daxter, inspired by Mushu from Mulan (1998), was designed as a loquacious ottsel (otter-weasel hybrid) to provide humor and commentary, complementing Jak's mute protagonist role.
+He was initially respected at Naughty Dog, given a private workspace to create designs for Jak and Daxter that were "unclouded by outside thoughts".
+This required a year-long process and 650 concepts due to the PS2's higher polygon limits, allowing for detailed designs that Zembillas compared to sculptures.
+Jak's design went through multiple iterations, initially exploring animal-like features (which co-designer Evan Wells compared to ThunderCats) and ponytails to exploit chain physics, before settling on a long-eared, elfin appearance.
+Daxter was inspired by Mushu from Mulan (1998) and designed as a loquacious ottsel (an otter-weasel hybrid) to provide humor and commentary, complementing Jak's mute protagonist role.
 The character design drew from a blend of Western and Eastern aesthetic influences, including Joe Madureira's Battle Chasers and Hayao Miyazaki's Nausicaä of the Valley of the Wind (1984) and Princess Mononoke (1997), while the idyllic village setting, character interactions and quest setup were influenced by Asterix.
 Animator John Kim based Jak and Daxter's movements on Aladdin and Abu from Disney's Aladdin (1992).